CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 After week four of the session, expect to transition away from Treehouse videos and begin work on your project.
 During the session, the videos will be available for you to review.

---- speed up time
+- speed up video playback time
---- ask for help with problem sets
+- ask for help with problem sets
---- ask and answer questions via Treehouse forums
+- ask and answer questions via Treehouse forums

 ## Tech community meetups